Cracking The Code: Understanding The 10 Reasons For Procrastination (For The 40+)

 One weekend, Robert decides he wants to start a new hobby.
 Excited, he sits down with his laptop, ready to explore the vast world of possibilities.
 He devours social media and various online platforms to look for options.

-As he delves into various options, the multitude of choices starts to weigh on him.
+As he considers various options, the multitude of choices starts to weigh on him.
 Should he pick up a brush and paint landscapes, or dig deep into the intricacies of digital art?

 Perhaps learning French would be exciting, but then again, mastering the guitar holds its allure.